Conjugal visit: Netherlands

 The Netherlands allows for one unsupervised visit (Bezoek zonder Toezicht) per month, provided the imprisonment period is at least six months and there is a close and durable relation between the partners.
 This does not apply to maximum security penitentiaries.

 New Zealand

 New Zealand does not permit conjugal visits.

 Pakistan

 In Pakistan, conjugal visits prior to 2009 were permitted only under special circumstances.
 In August 2009, Federal Shariat Court ruled that married prisoners should be allowed conjugal visits at the designated facilities within the jail complex and alternatively, they should be granted a short parole to visit their spouses.
 Following the ruling, the Province of Sindh was the first to adopt legislation providing conjugal visits for married prisoners within jail premises.
 Human Rights Book 2010 reports that conjugal visits are now available for prisoners in all provinces and federal territories if they are male and married.
 Since homosexuality is considered a criminal offense in Pakistan and same-sex marriage is not recognized by law, this privilege applies only to heterosexual couples.

+Romania

+According to the European Union Agency for Fundamental Rights (FRA), in Romania "the law provides for the right to conjugal visits."